bh107/bohrium/README.rst

 Welcome!
 ========

-cphVB provides a runtime environment for efficiently executing vectorized applications using your favorourite programming languange Python/NumPy, C#, F# on Linux, Windows and MacOSX.
+Bohrium provides a runtime environment for efficiently executing vectorized applications using your favorourite programming languange Python/NumPy, C#, F# on Linux, Windows and MacOSX.

-Forget handcrafting CUDA/OpenCL to utilize your GPU, forget threading, mutexes and locks to utilize your multi-core CPU and forget about MPI to program your cluster just cphVB!
+Forget handcrafting CUDA/OpenCL to utilize your GPU, forget threading, mutexes and locks to utilize your multi-core CPU and forget about MPI to program your cluster just Bohrium!

 Features
 --------